otenkoo/cen4802/README.md

 # cen4802
 A repository that is required for my cen4802 course work/project.

-Developer: Gener Almestica
+Developer: Gener Almestica.
-Date Created: 6 May 2022
+Date Created: 6 May 2022.